 If I have not sold you yet on Pandas, the elevator pitch is: Lightning fast data analysis on spreadsheet-like data, with an extremely robust input/output mechanism for handling multiple data types and even converting to and from data types.

-So you've got Python installed, and I will assume you all did 32bit.
+So you've got Python installed.
 Next, go to your terminal or cmd.exe, and type:

 pip install pandas.
 Did you get a "pip is not a recognized command" or something similar?
 No problem, this means pip is not on your PATH.
 Pip is a program, but your machine doesn't just simply know where it is unless it is on your PATH.
 You can look up how to add something to your path if you like, but you can always just explicitly give the path to the program you want to execute.
 On Windows, for example, Python's pip is located in